microsoft/Mezzurite/README.md

 ## Limitations
 - Currently do not track component loads that happen without a navigation to a new route.
 - With React, componentDidMount reflects the outer-most component, not its children.
 In most cases this is adequate, but for performance this means that the component can theoretically be marked complete before it's child resources have been completely downloaded.
 We have since added slowestResourceTiming to each component with a child resource (IMG) to better differentiate between these two values.
+- The Mezzurite SDK causes React UI unit tests to fail in headless mode (because of the unavailability of the window object).
+Default unit tests will need to be modified to accomodate this.

 ## Contributions
 [To read about contributing to this repo, click here](CONTRIBUTING.md)